 What is student loan consolidation?

-It will provide you with a single new loan for all your old ones, where you will be paying a single payment for all of your loans.
-The interest of the student loan consolidation rate is fixed which means the new interest rate will be made by the average of all the interest from your loans.
+It will provide you with a single new loan combining the old ones.
+Now you will be paying a single payment for all of your loans.
+The interest of the student loan consolidation rate is fixed which means the new interest rate will be made by the average of all the interest from your old loans.

 It will minimize your risk and still, you will be holding the benefits of federal loans.
 Student loan consolidation will help you get beneficial federal loan program perks like additional loan repayment plans and forgiveness programs.